brucify/revolutax/README.md

 * Cost (`Omkostnadsbelopp`): The cost of the transaction, calculated in the base currency (SEK).
 * Net Income (`Vinst/förlust`): The net income generated from the transaction, calculated by subtracting the cost from the income.

-With `--sru-file` flag, the output SRU file `BLANKETTER.sru` looks like this:
+With `--sru-file` flag, the program generates an SRU file `BLANKETTER.sru`:

 ```
 #BLANKETT K4-2022P4
 #IDENTITET 195012310123 20230428 222030
 #NAMN Svea Specimen
+#UPPGIFT 7014 1
 #UPPGIFT 3410 55
 #UPPGIFT 3411 EOS
 #UPPGIFT 3412 891